Little Bear (Cree): The Black Hills War

 Little Bear was said to have participated in the Great Sioux War of 1876 or Black Hills War.
 However, nearly all the battles of that war were fought in Montana and northeastern Wyoming.
 After the War, many Cree fled north to Canada and west into British Columbia, Idaho, Oregon, and Washington, but Little Bear and his family continued to live in extreme northern Montana at least for a time before Little Bear moved to Canada.

 North-West Rebellion and aftermath

-In early 1885, Metis, led by Louis Riel, and some Cree living in the District of Saskatchewan fought and lost in the North-West Rebellion against Canada.
+In early 1885, Métis led by Louis Riel, and some Cree living in the District of Saskatchewan fought and lost in the North-West Rebellion against Canada.
 During the time of the rebellion, Wandering Spirit and some other members of Big Bear's band — reportedly including Big Bear's son Little Bear — killed nine unarmed white civilians that were living at Frog Lake.
 This became known as the Frog Lake Massacre.